JakDaniels/MIOS/README.md

 Sometimes the default configs supplied with OpenSim change too.
 New options are sometimes added.
 We need to make sure we use the latest configs after a code update.

 7) Create your first OpenSim Instance!
 By default if --config-set is not given then it will use the downloaded 'osgrid' config files.
-This can be changed in MIOS's config file.
+This can be changed in the MIOS config file.

 	# ./opensim.sh.php --add-instance Test1 --config-set osgrid
 	The Instance configs were generated successfully!
 Use --add-region now to add regions to this instance.